 The score is worked out using the data collected about your credit history and is run through a series of algorithms to determine the score.
 It's a number that evolves throughout your life, changing whether your credit habits improve or involve significant action such as being declared bankrupt.

 They are updated monthly, which means you can keep an eye on them or just to check for accuracy before any other significant financial change.
 Credit scores run anywhere between 300 and 850, with 650 being being at the low end of a “good” credit score.
+Learning more about how to borrow money effectively can help you retain a good credit score, and we have tips on how to get credit more easily too.

 Bad credit often happens when you try to access multiple lines of credit in quick succession.
 Every time a stakeholder assesses your fiscal ability, that search leaves a 'footprint' on your file.
 Too many searches can suggest to a lender that you are in financial difficulty leading to a number of negative credit events in quick succession.
 Some financial events only need to happen once for them to have an impact on your credit score, whilst others may or may not be reported to credit bureaus.

 Once you have bad credit, it can then be difficult to borrow money, even when looking for debt consolidation (a single loan to pay all your debts).
 Some companies may prioritize those who have property or good credit scores.
 If you have poor credit then you should expect to pay a higher rate, but take into account that paying just one rate may be cheaper than paying several amounts to different lenders each month.
 These higher rates are used by lenders to offset the potential for them not being paid back in the long term.
+If you can, using one of the best credit repair services will help you keep rates low.

 What is debt consolidation?